Tuesday, December 23, 2025

 The situation today

-Far from learning from the devastating consequences of Andrew Jackson’s actions, seventy-seven million people in America voted for a white supremacist in November 2024; similarly, ninety million people in America empowered a white supremacist to become president by the simple act of not voting.
+Far from learning from the devastating consequences of Andrew Jackson’s ideology and actions, seventy-seven million people in America voted for a white supremacist in November 2024; similarly, ninety million people in America empowered a white supremacist to become president by the simple act of not voting.
 Trump has even questioned the citizenship of Native Americans.

 The consequences of the November 2024 presidential election should not be ignored; the consequences impact not only America as a whole but also the planet we all inhabit.
 We cannot ignore the interconnections that bind us as members of the human race, and we should not forget our reliance on a healthy planet to survive.